rmccue/NTHQv3/README.markdown

    WordPress was installed in the `wordpress/` directory, this file would be `wordpress/wp-content/themes/nthqv3/README.markdown`
 2. Import pages from `pages.wxr.xml` (included in this directory).
-    a.
-Open your WordPress administration panel.
+    1. Open your WordPress administration panel.
-	b.
-Go to Tools, then import.
+	2. Go to Tools, then import.
-	c.
-Choose the WordPress importer.
+	3. Choose the WordPress importer.
-	d.
-Select `pages.wxr.xml` from your computer.
+	4. Select `pages.wxr.xml` from your computer.
 3. Create the navigation menu.
-	a.
-Go to Appearance, then Menus in the administration panel.
+	1. Go to Appearance, then Menus in the administration panel.
-	b.
-Create links to "About", "News", "Community", "Download", "Playing", "Media" and "Soundtrack".
+	2. Create links to "About", "News", "Community", "Download", "Playing", "Media" and "Soundtrack".
-	c.
-Save.
+	3. Save.
-	d.
-Click the Edit link for the "Download" item, and set the custom class to `download`
+	4. Click the Edit link for the "Download" item, and set the custom class to `download`
-	e.
-Save.
+	5. Save.
 4. You *should* now be done.
 I might have forgotten something here, so contact me once you get to this stage so I can check.